neilpeterson/talk-terraform-workshop/11-continuous-deployment/README.md

  # Integrating with Azure Pipelines

 ## Module Overview

+In this module you will create an Azure release pipeline that will deploy the configurations to a 'test' environment, wait for human approval and then deploy the configuration to a 'production' environment.

 ## Create Release Pipeline

 Create a new release pipeline.
-YAML based release pipelines are in preview and do not yet support manual approvals, so we will work with classic pipelines for this workshop.
+YAML based release pipelines are in preview and do not yet support manual approvals.
+We will work with classic pipelines for this workshop.

 **Pipelines** > **Release** > **New Pipeline**